Kerrar-K/Kerrar-K/README.md

 # Hi, I'm Kerrar Kubat 👋

-I'm a full-stack developer from Antwerp with a strong interest in building scalable and user-friendly applications using **.NET**, **React**, and **Svelte**.
+I'm a full-stack developer from Antwerp with a strong interest in building scalable and user-friendly applications using mainly **.NET** and **React**.
 I care deeply about writing clean, maintainable code and translating real-world problems into practical software solutions.

 ---